 - TheaterJones review

 - FrontRow review

 - Mixmaster review

 - Expanded online review:

-There’s clearly an eager audience all over the country – not just in Dallas – for watching your hometown taking a little comic bruising on stage.
+There’s clearly an eager audience all over the country – not just in Dallas – for watching your hometown get a comic roasting on stage.
 Second City has been doing this for several years now.
-They’ve basically been touring a small unit of experienced writers and performers who craft a new show for each city.
+They tour a small unit of experienced writers and performers who craft a new show for each city.
 Baltimore, Philadelphia, Denver, even Rochester, New York.
-They visit beforehand to find likely targets and local color.
+They visit beforehand to find likely targets and local details.
 Then they mix that material with classic improv routines and some tried-and-true sketches, sketches that can easily be re-fitted for new locations.
-This scene finds a woman appalled her boyfriend is proposing to her in an Applebees:
+This scene finds a woman appalled that her boyfriend is proposing to her in an Applebees:

 Liz Mikel: “I love you very much.
 I want to spend the rest of my life with you.
 But I don’t want the last words I hear as a single woman to be ‘Double the meat.’ [laughter] You need to take me to some place romantic.”

 Frank Caeti: “But honey, we live in Plano.” [laughter]

 Does it matter that this same sketch was done four years ago in Atlanta?
 Over the course of a whole show, yes.
 Ironically, Plano, Dallas and Irving are headquarters for a dozen corporate eatery chains like Chili’s and Chuck E. Cheese – but, as it happens, not to Applebees.
 So the marriage-proposal sketch doesn’t say anything particular about Plano.
 It’s just about generic restaurants in generic suburbs.
 It could play anywhere.